mcp-rune 0.107.0

 getHostContext()Get current theme/style context

-3. The Five Apps
+3. Default Apps

 App Catalog